 • objRepresents the string variable or array variable you want to count.

-• "关键词"It is the specific string or element whose occurrence frequency you want to count.
+• "关键词"Is the specific string or element you want to count the occurrence of.

-It will return an integer value representing the total number of times the keyword appears.
+It will return an integer value indicating the total number of times the keyword occurs.

-Scene one: Count the number of occurrences of keywords in a string
+Scene one: Count the occurrence of keywords in a string

-Imagine you are optimizing the website's SEO and need to understand the density of a core keyword in the article content, or you want to dynamically adjust the page layout or display hints based on the number of times a word appears in the content.
-At this time,countThe filter can be put to good use.
+Imagine you are optimizing the SEO of a website, and you need to understand the density of a core keyword in the article content, or you want to dynamically adjust the page layout or display hints based on the number of times a word appears in the content.
+At this point,countThe filter can be put to good use.

-For example, we have an article title describing an "Enterprise CMS
+For example, we have an article title describing an enterprise CMS and we want to count how many times the word “CMS” appears:

 {# 假设有一个字符串变量 `articleTitle` 的值为 "欢迎使用安企CMS(AnQiCMS)" #}